Office of Acquired Brain Injury

-The OABI is nationally recognized for its outreach and advocacy, educational and training programs and innovative projects, is considered a national model for the U.S. Health Resources and Services Administration’s Federal TBI Program.
-It partners directly with the Texas Military Forces, the Department of Defense Centers of Excellence in Psychological Health and TBI, the Defense and Veterans’ Brain Injury Centers, including Broke Army Medical Center in San Antonio and Walter Reid Army Medical Center in Washington, D.C., to coordinate services for wounded warriors in their home areas and to provide training for family members and reintegration specialists.
+The Texas Office of Acquired Brain Injury is nationally recognized for its outreach and advocacy, educational and training programs and innovative projects, is considered a national model for the U.S. Health Resources and Services Administration’s Federal Traumatic Brain Injury Program.
+It partners with Texas military forces, the Department of Defense Centers of Excellence in Psychological Health and TBI, the Defense and Veterans’ Brain Injury Centers, including Broke Army Medical Center in San Antonio and Walter Reid Army Medical Center in Washington, D.C., to coordinate services for wounded warriors in their home areas and to provide training for family members and reintegration specialists.

 About Brain Injury

-An ABI is an injury to the brain that occurs after birth, is non-congenital and non-degenerative and prevents the normal function of the brain.
-It may be caused by external blows, jolts or penetrating wounds (also known as TBI); stroke; heart attack; infections producing high temperatures; brain tumors; loss of consciousness; loss of oxygen to the brain from choking, near drowning or other anoxic conditions.
-According the Epilepsy Foundation and the World Health Organization, brain injuries may cause some forms of epilepsy.
+An acquired brain injury is an injury to the brain that occurs after birth, is non-congenital and non-degenerative and prevents the normal function of the brain.
+It may be caused by external blows, jolts or wounds (also known as traumatic brain injuries); stroke; heart attack; infections producing high temperatures; brain tumors; loss of consciousness; or loss of oxygen to the brain.

-Brain injury is the leading cause of death and disability in persons under 45 years old, occurring more frequently than breast cancer, AIDS, multiple sclerosis, and spinal cord injury combined, according to the Brain Injury Association of America.
+Brain injury is the leading cause of death and disability in people under 45 years old, according to the Brain Injury Association of America.
+In Texas:

-- More than 144,000 Texans sustain a TBI each year.
-These figures include only TBI cases that are reported to be seen by physicians, urgent care centers, emergency rooms, hospitals or other medical facilities.
+- More than 144,000 Texans sustain a traumatic brain injury each year.
 That’s one every four minutes.